Friday, 9 January 2015

 As in these examples, most Georgian schools included dance in their programme of learning

-And from nearly fifty years earlier in 1772
+From nearly fifty years earlier, in 1772

-The dancing master referred to in the last advert was Francis Fleming in 1746 he was a prominent local musician who had married Ann Roland who had had a successful career as a dancer on the London stage.
+The dancing master referred to in the last advert was Francis Fleming.
+In 1746, he was a prominent local musician who had married Ann Roland, who had had a successful career as a dancer on the London stage.

 No comments: